 LearnBoys & Girls Clubs run proven programs that make a difference and save money

-In a recent community needs assessment, 93% of parents, school administrators, teachers, and youth report a need for continued quality after-school programs.
+In a recent community needs assessment, 93% of parents, school administrators, teachers, and youth report a need for continued, high-quality after school programs.
 Teacher surveys displayed a great need for math and language interventions while youth surveys displayed a need for ACT/SAT preparation classes.
 The Utah Department of Education CRT and UAA Results 2012 show that as many as 36% of students are behind in school (Utah’s CRT and UAA Results, 2012).
-Utah schools are doing their best to meet the needs of student and our hat goes off to the wonderful teachers who spend countless hours educating children in our community.
-The Boys & Girls Club is here to assist parents, teachers, and schools in helping kids reach their full potential.
-Statistical research and community survey data is supported by ever-increasing number of parents and students requesting services.
+Utah schools are doing their best to meet the needs of students and our hat goes off to the wonderful teachers who spend countless hours educating children in our community.
+The Boys & Girls Club assists parents, teachers, and schools in helping kids reach their full potential.
+Statistical research and community survey data is supported by ever-increasing numbers of parents and students requesting services.
 The after school arena is the ideal forum to combat these issues and to give youth the best chance of graduating on time with a plan for the future.

 Boys & Girls Clubs are part of the solution